LETTERS READ: Welcome!

 2024 Season: Family.
 Chosen & Blood

 Our first subject belongs to the first category, Josephine Louise Newcomb.
 Hers is a family saga that turns venal.
 The second is the latter category comprising four case studies from the early days of the HIV | AIDS crisis in the late 20th century.
-These stories are presented in four five-minute, incubator-style, experimental podcasts.
-The Newcomb and HIV | AIDS readings continue the 2023-24 theme, New York/New Orleans.
+These stories are presented in five-minute, incubator-style, experimental podcasts.
+The Newcomb and HIV | AIDS readings continue the 2023-24 theme, New York/New Orleans, and are live performances.
+Record links for these are provided.

 Letters from the 1980s HIV/AIDS Epidemic.